osstech-jp/mailman-web/docs/index.rst

-Mailman 3 web is an umbrella Django project that combines all the web components of Mailman 3 into a single project that can be installed with a single command and configured using a TOML configuration file.
+Mailman 3 web is an umbrella Django project that combines all the web components of Mailman 3 into a single project that can be installed with a single command ``mailman-web`` instead of different Django commands.

 Install